Sebazzz/Return/README.md

 -   As facilitator, manage the retrospective through the writing, grouping and voting phase.
 -   Overview with highest voted items

+### Browser Support

+Developed and tested on:

+-   Internet Explorer 11
+-   Microsoft Edge
+-   Google Chrome
+-   Mozilla Firefox

 ## Download

 Download the release for your OS from the [releases tab](https://github.com/Sebazzz/Return/releases) or download the cutting edge builds from [AppVeyor](https://ci.appveyor.com/project/Sebazzz/Return).

+## Building Financial App from sources

+If you prefer to build the application yourself, please follow the [compilation instructions](docs/Building-from-sources.md) in the documentation.

 ## Screenshots